geneing/ForwardTacotron/README.md

 ## UPDATE (20.04.2020)
-1. Models now use phonemes, which improves audio quality and reduces pronounciation errors.
+1. Models now use phonemes, which improves audio quality and reduces pronunciation errors.
 2. Training is now running on a train / val split and can be monitored with tensorboard (see example at the bottom).